-Nuance Communications can help you see the subtle differences in both speech and images.
-The company provides speech and digital imaging software.
-Its speech products include speech recognition systems used to provide customer service, embedded systems used in applications ranging from automobiles to consumer electronics, and medical dictation systems.
+Nuance Communications helps machines hear and understand the subtleties of what people say to them.
+The company provides speech recognition systems -- increasingly based in the cloud -- used to provide customer service, embedded systems used in applications ranging from automobiles to consumer electronics, and medical dictation systems.
 It employs artificial intelligence, cognitive science, and machine learning in developing its products.
-Nuance sees as well as listens with a digital imaging line includes document creation, editing, and conversion tools.
-It serves clients worldwide in a range of industries, including financial services, government, healthcare, and telecommunications; the company generates most of its sales in the US.
+Nuance sees as well as listens with a digital imaging line of document creation, editing, and conversion tools.
+It serves clients worldwide in a range of industries, including healthcare, telecommunications, financial services, and government.
+The company generates most of its sales in the US.

 Nuance generates about 70% of its sales from the US.
-Internationally, it has principal locations in Australia, Belgium, Canada, Germany, Hungary, India, Ireland, Italy, Japan, and the UK.
+Internationally, it has principal locations in Australia, Austria, Belgium, Brazil, Canada, China, Germany, Hungary, India, Ireland, Italy, Japan, and the UK.
 The company's Automatic Speech Recognition self-service system is available in about 90 languages and dialects.

 Sales and Marketing

 The company sells directly and through distributors, resellers, systems integrators, and telecom carriers.
-Distribution and reseller partners across all segments include Allscripts, Amazon, Avaya, Best Buy, Cerner, Cisco, Clarion, HP, Rovi, and Xerox, while customers include Apple, the Department of Veterans Affairs, Ford, Garmin, Kaiser Permanente, Sharp, Toyota, Verizon, Walt Disney, Wells Fargo, and WellSpan.
+Distribution and reseller partners across all segments include Avaya, Cerner, Cisco, HP, Epic, McKesson, Cleveland Clinic, and Xerox, while customers include American Airlines, Amtrak, Bank of America, Barclays, Dominos, Delta Air Lines, Deutsche Telekom, Lloyds Banking Group, and Vodafone.